-There are a lot of similarities between ceramic tiles, and the various natural stone materials that are available.
-They are both hard surface flooring options which are durable, reliable and can last for years in numerous environments.
-The key difference is a melted glass glaze that can be applied to ceramics in order to protect them from damage and stains.
-This covers the natural feel of the material’s surface, replacing it with any image the manufacturers can think of, even certain types of stone.
+There are a lot of similarities between ceramic tiles and the various natural stone materials that are available.
+They are both hard-surface flooring options that are highly durable and water-resistant and can last for many years in numerous environments.
+The key difference is in the melted glass glaze that can be applied to ceramics to protect them from damage and stains.
+Ceramic tile also can be manufactured to mimic the look of other materials, such as wood, glass, metal, and, yes, natural stone.

-Natural Stone Tile Flooring Types
+Natural Stone Tile

-Mountain born stone comprises a variety of specific materials, each of which has unique properties and characteristics.
+Mountain-born stone comprises a variety of specific materials, each of which has unique properties and characteristics.

-Types Of Ceramic Floor Tile
+Types of Ceramic Floor Tile

 Ceramic floor tile is available in both glazed and unglazed forms.
 Because ceramic is made from clay—or earth—unglazed tile has some of the same drawbacks as stone tile.